aranganath24/ARSC5040_GIS_2024/syllabus.md

 ## Final project

-In addition to the assignments, you must submit a final project, which is due by **Monday, May 6, at 5:00 PM**.
+In addition to the assignments, you must submit a final project, which is due by **Monday, May 6, by 5:00 PM**.
 On our final day of class (**May 2nd**), you will give a brief (~7 minute) "lightning talk" on your project-in-progress, which will allow us to all learn from each other (and perhaps help you identify opportunities for future collaboration with your classmates).
+You are encouraged to discuss your project with me before your class presentation/lightning talk; I am happy to offer broad conceptual advice, suggest ideas, help you choose between different potential project ideas, and help to implement your project ideas in R.

 See below for various project options.
 The goal of the projects is to give you an opportunity to make progress on a project that will yield some tangible benefit to you in the future (i.e. a publication, a lesson plan, a dataset etc.).